The Steinberg representation is irreducible: Introduction

 \section{Introduction}

 Let $\bG$ be a connected reductive group over a field $k$, e.g., $\bG = \GL_n$.
-For another field $\bbF$, let $\St(\bG;\bbF)$ be the Steinberg representation of the discrete group $\bG(k)$ over $\bbF$.
+For another field $\bbF$, let $\St(\bG;\bbF)$ be the Steinberg representation of the discrete group\footnote{The Steinberg representation is not an algebraic representation of $\bG$, but just a representation of the abstract group $\bG(k)$.
+However, its definition uses the structure of $\bG$ as an algebraic group defined over $k$, so it would not make sense to write it as $\St(\bG(k);\bbF)$.} $\bG(k)$ over $\bbF$.
 This representation plays a prominent role in the representation theory of $\bG(k)$, and also has connections to number theory and K-theory.
 When $k$ is finite, $\St(\bG;\bbF)$ is finite dimensional and Steinberg and Curtis showed that it is usually irreducible.
 When $k$ is infinite, it is typically infinite dimensional.
 Our main theorem is that $\St(\bG;\bbF)$ is always irreducible when $k$ is infinite.
 Previously, this was not known in complete generality even for $\bG=\GL_2$.